Avg: 3 from 21 votes

 |Shared By:||Jason Halladay on Mar 1, 2011|

-It can be done in one long pitch or two shorter pitches.
-If done in one long pitch, bring ~22 draws and back clean a few in critical spots to reduce rope drag up high.
+It can be done in one long pitch (recommended!) or two shorter pitches.
+If done in one long pitch, bring ~22 draws and back clean a few in critical spots on the first pitch to reduce rope drag up high.

-Pitch 1 - 5.9 (105'): Start up just below a large block with half a chalked X on it (I worked on this block for a long time with a crow bar and while it wiggled, it wouldnt come out) and make leftward moves to the first bolt.
-Loose fourth class action gets you by a couple more bolts well to the left of Basalt Therapy to preserve that routes integrity to the roof (but resulting in bad rope drag later).
+Pitch 1 - 5.9 (105'): Start up just below a large block and make leftward moves to the first bolt.
+Loose fourth class action gets you by a couple more bolts well to the left of Basalt Therapy to preserve that route's integrity to the roof (but resulting in bad rope drag later).
 Turn the roof on its left side into some dubious but easy climbing to the next bolt.

 Continue up the face and shallow dihedral through a tightly bolted section (due to rock quality) to eventually work leftwards to the arête and better rock.
 Strongly consider back cleaning the draw from the bolt closest to the "crack" to reduce rope drag.
 Continue up trending left to the cool, airy belay on faint ledge on the arete.

 Pitch 2 - 5.10+ (85'): The reason to climb this route is this pitch.
-Continue up the fun and airy arête on increasingly better rock through some tricky sections and up to the nice-but-small belay ledge just below a roof.
+Continue up the fun and airy arête beyond the first anchors on increasingly better rock through some tricky sections and up to the nice-but-small belay ledge just below a roof.
 Metolius rap hangers will set you up for the rappel back down.